ddorian1/gentoo-twister-overlay/README.md

 A gentoo overlay for twister.
 This overlay fetches the source from github, builds the twisterd and copies it to /usr/bin.

-First install layman if you don't have allready:
+First install layman if you don't have already:

 	# emerge -a layman
 	# echo "source /var/lib/layman/make.conf" >> /etc/portage/make.conf